datnguye/dbterd/docs/nav/guide/cli-references.md

 ### dbterd run --algo (-a)

-Specified algorithm in the way to detect diagram connectors
+Specified algorithm for detecting diagram connectors

 Check the [docs](./choose-algo.md) 📖